General-purpose, high-level programming language supporting multiple programming paradigms.

 dirhtml for deploying.
 You are able to test it by hitting

 make html to the command line.
 If Sphinx tells you that “Build finished.
-The HTML pages are in _build/html”, you have done it right and there is one last thing to do.
+The HTML pages are in _build/html”, all is well.
 Open the web browser in the current working directory (if you are not sure which one it is, just run

 pwd to make sure), navigate to the build directory that Sphinx told you (i.e.